the big world

 Lettuce.

-Government leaflets were available and regular seasonal updated were delivered to the population as well as instructions on tool sheds seed beds and composting.
+Government leaflets were published and regular updates based on seasonal considerations were delivered to the population as well as instructions on using tool sheds, seed bed planting and composting.

 The plots also made use of discarded household items.
-Egg cartons and toilet paper rolls could be used as planters and old window frames made good cold frames.
-Net curtains provide protection from birds and hot sun by deflecting rays away from the plants.
+Things like Egg cartons and toilet roll tubess could be used for germinating seedlings and old window frames placed over young plants made good cold frames.

 In WW2 British Restaurants were exempt from rationing